 He goes on to say that “if you’re not remarkable, you’re invisible.”

-Whereas some years ago it may have been enough to identify high demand, low completion products and throw a listing up to start selling on Amazon, that simply won’t cut it anymore.
+Whereas some years ago it may have been enough to identify high-demand, low-competition products, throw a listing up, and start to sell on Amazon, that simply won’t cut it anymore.

 Instead, during product research, you must identify clear opportunities to differentiate your products from the competition in order to stand out and win the sale.

-The Amazon platform is unique from your own website or online store in that your competitors will be listed all around you, so without clear points of differentiation you will blend into the crowd and struggle selling on Amazon.
+The Amazon platform is unique from your own website or online store in that your competitors will be listed all around you, so without clear points of differentiation you will blend into the crowd and struggle to sell on Amazon.

 Finally, you have to be willing to be patient.